circuitdao/docs/docs/user-guide/liquidation.md

 The amount by which the auction price is lowered in each step is specified by the **Price Decrease Factor** parameter.
 The PD is calculated as a percentage of the Start Price, and gets substracted from the previous auction price at each step.

 The auction ends when either
-* the vault's debt was fully repaid
+* the vault's debt is fully repaid
 * there is no collateral left in the vault; or
 * the auction has timed out.

-An auction ends when the **Liquidation Auction Timeout** has been reached.
-Since Start Price, Step Time Interval and Price Decrease Factor are deterministic, there implicitly is a **Minimum Auction Price** that auction price cannot fall below before the auction times out.
-Governance should set parameters such that the Minimum Auction Price is low enough that a liquidation is highly likely even in the case of extreme price drops.
+An auction ends the latest when the **Liquidation Auction Timeout** has been reached.
+Since Start Price, Step Time Interval and Price Decrease Factor are deterministic, there is an implicit minimum auction price that the auction price cannot fall below before the auction times out.
+Governance should set auction parameters such that the minimum auction price is low enough that a liquidation is highly likely to succed even in the case of extreme price drops.
+As an easily verifiable backstop to the implicit minimum auction price serves the **Minimum Auction Price**.
+This parameter should be equal to or close to the implicit price and is intended to protect against misconfigured auction parameters that result in a lower implicit price than intended.

 A timed out auction can be restarted.
-This process continues ad infinitum until either the debt gets fully repaid, or there is no collateral left, at which point any remaining debt (incl LP) becomes bad debt.
+This process continues ad infinitum until either the debt gets fully repaid, or there is no collateral left, at which point any remaining debt becomes bad debt.

 ## Statutes

 * **Liquidation Ratio (LR)**
-    * Statute index: 4
+    * Statute index: 9
-    * Statute name: STATUTE_LIQUIDATION_RATIO
+    * Statute name: `STATUTE_VAULT_LIQUIDATION_RATIO_PCT`
     * considerations: The higher the LR, the more overcollateralized the system becomes, and the less likely a depeg to the downside becomes.
 On the other hand, a higher LR makes it less attractive to borrow BYC, due to the higher associated capital costs of having to lock up more XCH.
 * **Liquidation Penalty (LP)**
-    * Statute index: 16
+    * Statute index: 10
-    * Statute name: STATUTE_VAULT_LIQUIDATION_PENALTY_PERCENT
+    * Statute name: `STATUTE_VAULT_LIQUIDATION_PENALTY_BPS`
     * considerations: Needs to be high enough to set a strong incentive to borrowers to keep vaults sufficiently collateralized without being unreasonably punitive.
-* **Absolute Liquidation Incentive (ALI)**
+* **Absolute Initiator Incentive**
-    * Statute index: 14
+    * Statute index: 11
-    * Statute name: STATUTE_VAULT_INITIATOR_FLAT_INCENTIVE
+    * Statute name: `STATUTE_VAULT_INITIATOR_INCENTIVE_FLAT`
     * considerations: Needs to be high enough to incentivize keepers to trigger liquidation of small vaults that pay a negligible RLI (see below).
-* **Relative Liquidation Incentive (RLI)**
+* **Relative Initiator Incentive**
-    * Statute index: 15
+    * Statute index: 12
-    * Statute name: STATUTE_VAULT_INITIATOR_RELATIVE_INCENTIVE_PERCENT
+    * Statute name: `STATUTE_VAULT_INITIATOR_INCENTIVE_BPS`
     * considerations: Needs to be high enough to incentivize keepers to trigger liquidation of large vaults even in extremely high fee environments, without being so high that it discourages borrowers from using the protocol.
+* **Liquidation Auction Timeout (LAT)**
+    * Statute index: 13
+    * Statute name: `STATUTE_VAULT_AUCTION_TTL`
+    * considerations: A higher value allows the auction price to go lower, which in some cases increases the likelihood that at least some of the debt can be recovered.
+However, it also increases the risk that the borrower will lose a substantional amount of assets needlessly if no bidders show up quickly enough.
+This is especially a risk as long as there are no professional market making firms running automated bots on Chia yet.
 * **Starting Price Factor (SPF)**
-    * Statute index: 13
+    * Statute index: 14
-    * Statute name: STATUTE_VAULT_AUCTION_STARTING_PRICE_FACTOR
+    * Statute name: `STATUTE_VAULT_AUCTION_STARTING_PRICE_FACTOR_BPS`
     * considerations: A higher value enables keepers to place a bid in more scenarios in which there's been a rebound of the market price between the latest Statutes Price update and the beginning of the auction.
 A lower value makes it more likely that the auction will finish quickly if the collateral price has continued to fall after the last Statutes Price update.
+* **Step Time Interval (STI)**
+    * Statute index: 15
+    * Statute name: `STATUTE_VAULT_AUCTION_PRICE_TTL`
+    * considerations: A higher value gives keepers more time to bid, but increases the risk that the value of the collateral falls further until the auction has completed.
+A low value might make it difficult for keepers that bid manually to keep up.
 * **Step Price Decrease Factor (PD)**
-    * Statute index: 11
+    * Statute index: 16
-    * Statute name: STATUTE_VAULT_AUCTION_STEP_PRICE_DECREASE_FACTOR
+    * Statute name: `STATUTE_VAULT_AUCTION_STEP_PRICE_DECREASE_BPS`
     * considerations: A higher value results in a shorter auctions, which reduces the probability that the price drops further while the auction hasn't concluded.
 It also leaves bidders with a higher profit margin.
 A lower value results in longer auctions with smaller margins for keepers.
-* **Step Time Interval (STI)**
-    * Statute index: 10
-    * Statute name: STATUTE_VAULT_AUCTION_STEP_TIME_INTERVAL
-    * considerations: A higher value gives keepers more time to bid, but increases the risk that the value of the collateral falls further until the auction has completed.
-A low value might make it difficult for keepers that bid manually to keep up.
-* **Liquidation Auction Timeout (LAT)**
+* **Minimum Auction Price**
-    * Statute index: 12
+    * Statute index: 17
-    * Statute name: STATUTE_VAULT_AUCTION_TIMEOUT
+    * Statute name: `STATUTE_VAULT_AUCTION_MINIMUM_PRICE_FACTOR`
-    * considerations: A higher value allows the auction price to go lower, which in some cases increases the likelihood that at least some of the debt can be recovered.
-However, it also increases the risk that the borrower will lose a substantional amount of assets needlessly if no bidders show up quickly enough.
-This is especially a risk as long as there are no professional market making firms running automated bots on Chia yet.
+    * considerations: This value serves as an easily verifiable backstop to the implicit minimum auction price.
+As such it should be identical or very close to the implicit value.